 - 7.1.
-Over the last few years the Council has made use of freedoms around the flexible use of capital receipts to fund transformation change costs this freedom currently remains available until 2021/22.
+Over the last few years the Council has made use of freedoms around the flexible use of capital receipts to fund transformation change costs this freedom was due to end in 2021/22, however as part of the Final Local Government Financial Settlement the Government announced an extension to 2024/24.
+However, based on current forecasts future capital receipt realisation is expected to be low during the MTFS period.
 In total £13.576m of capital receipts had previously been identified as available to fund such costs over the period 2017/18 to 2021/22.
-However, the Council continues to have an ambitious transformation programme which will extend beyond 2021/22.
+Nonetheless, the Council continues to have an ambitious transformation programme which will extend beyond 2021/22.
 To support these ambitions the budget proposals here include additional revenue funding to support continuation of the Delivery Fund across the period of the MTFS as set out in paragraph 7.6 and Table 13. - 7.2.
-The current allocation methodology and governance of the Delivery Fund will continue post 2021/22 when the flexible use of capital receipts is due to end to ensure continued best practice. - 7.3.
+The current allocation methodology and governance of the Delivery Fund will continue to ensure continued best practice and in light of the extension of the directive to 2024/25. - 7.3.
 Details of the proposed use of this funding were set out in the December Policy Committee Report.
 Since December, further work has been undertaken to verify overall bid requirements and identify where current requirements are likely to slip into future years.
-This includes a significant additional bid from Brighter Futures for Children of £1.570m to support their transformation programme and safeguard delivery against their agreed contract sum - 7.4.
+This includes a significant additional bid from Brighter Futures for Children of £1.570m to support their transformation programme and safeguard delivery against their agreed contract sum

+- 7.4.
 As set out in Table 13 below, additional revenue resource has been allocated to pump prime transformation and test new ways of working, taking the total Delivery Fund envelope to £21.729m by 2023/24.
-This additional resource will also enable the Council to fund transformation beyond 2021/22 (including any slippage from 2020/21 and 2021/22) when the capital receipts directive ends. - 7.5.
-Pending the submission and approval of detailed business cases, the current total of required transformation funding is £14.789m per Annex A to Appendix 6.
+This additional resource will also enable the Council to fund transformation beyond 2021/22 (including any slippage from 2020/21 and 2021/22). - 7.5.
+Pending the submission and approval of detailed business cases, the current total of required transformation funding is £14.789m per Annex A to Appendix 6. - 7.6.

-7.6.
 Full details of the Flexible Capital Receipts Strategy are set out in Appendix 6, with Annexes A and B to that Appendix providing details of proposed spend on a scheme by scheme basis.
 Table 13 below summarises the proposed use of the Delivery Fund: